 Often, Windows is just too eager to boot into its failed state, though.
 You can press F8 before, during and after turning on the PC as much as you want—it will do you no good.
 You are not locked out of Windows and not out of options, though:

-How to Get Windows Boot and Recovery Options When You Cannot Press F8
+How to Boot into Safe Mode or Get Windows Recovery Options When You Cannot Press F8

-To get options for repairing Windows 10 or to start in Safe Mode when Windows boot gets stuck at a black screen and spinning cursor even when pressing F8 at boot does not work:
+To get options for repairing Windows 10 or to boot into Safe Mode when Windows boot gets stuck at a black screen and spinning cursor even when pressing F8 at boot does not work:

 - Hold down the Power button of the computer or device until it shuts off.